Mill (currency): Malta

 The Maltese lira was decimalised in 1972 on the "pound and mil" system.
-The coinage included denominations of 2 mils, 3 mils, and 5 mils from 1972 to 1994, with 10 mils being equal to one cent.
+The coinage included denominations of two mils, three mils, and five mils from 1972 to 1994, with ten mils being equal to one cent.
 While prices could still be marked using mils until 2008, when the country switched to the euro, in practice these were rounded off for accounting purposes.

 Mandatory Palestine, Israel, Jordan

 The Palestine pound, used as the currency of the British Mandate for Palestine from 1927 to 1948, was divided into 1,000 mils.
 Its successor currencies, the Israeli lira and the Jordanian dinar retained the 1/1000 division, respectively named the pruta and fils.
-The Israeli pruta lasted until 1960, and the Jordanian fils until 1992.
+The Israeli pruta lasted until 1960, and the Jordanian fils until 1992, and in supermarket prices and taxi meters well into the 21st century.

 Hong Kong

-Between 1863 and 1866 the one mil coin was the lowest denomination issued by the British government in Hong Kong; it was eliminated due to its unpopularity.
+Between 1863 and 1866, the one-mil coin was the lowest denomination issued by the British government in Hong Kong; it was eliminated due to its unpopularity.

 Cyprus

-The Cypriot pound was decimalised using the "pound and mil" system in 1955, and lasting until 1983.
-However, coins smaller than 5 mils ceased being used in the mid 1960s.
+The Cypriot pound was decimalised using the "pound and mil" system in 1955 and lasting until 1983.
+However, coins smaller than five mils ceased being used in the mid 1960s.
 When switched to cents in 1983, a ½-cent coin was struck that was abolished a few years later.

-Tunisia

-Coins for 5 millimes are still in circulation.
-However, larger coins such as the 10, 20, 50, and 100 millime coins are still in use and production.

-Republic of Rose Island

-In the micronation Republic of Rose Island, the currency was the mill.
-The denomination was translated as milo (plural miloj) to the official language of the micronation, Esperanto.
-It was equivalent to the Italian lira.